bootdotdev/blog/content/javascript/php-vs-javascript.md

 ---
-title: "PHP vs JavaScript: Choosing the Best Language for Beginners, Web Development, and More!"
+title: "PHP vs JavaScript: Which is Best for Web Development?"
 author: Meghan Reichenbach
 date: "2021-11-10"
 categories: